pseudoincorrect/Wootch/Getting_started.md

 - "SENDER_ADDRESS": with the email used to send notification to your user.
 - "RECEIVER_ADDRESS": this one is for testing, use any address where your would like to receive notifications.

 NOTE: For the admin and user CLIs (not for cdk), secrets.ts files will be filled later on with the values of our CDK application.
 However, we first need to build all lambda functions with empty secrets to enable the deployment with CDK.
 Once we will have these secrets (after the CDK deployment), we will update secrets.ts files for each CLI.
-This step can be automatised later on.
+This step can be automatized later on.

 <br>